AI Therapy Sessions

 Best for:

-For a more immersive experience, you can call the AI avatar endpoints to generate video responses.
-You supply:
+For a more immersive experience, you can call the AI avatar endpoints to generate **video responses**.\

 The API returns a video segment of the avatar delivering the therapist’s response.